emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter3/lesson2.md

 }
 ```

 This transaction looks perfect, and in fact it almost is... but if you try to run it, it will fail!
-This is because in order to perform certain actions on your `&Account` (like `save`), you need certain entitlements that unlock different actions.
-More on that below.
+This is because in order to perform certain actions on your `&Account` (like `save`), you need certain "entitlements" that unlock different actions.
+We will learn a few built-in entitlements for managing accounts below.

+<Notice type="note">We will learn a lot about entitlements in the intermediate course.
+For now, we will learn just a few built-in entitlements that are used for managing accounts.</Notice>

 ### Save and Load Functions